SvenBroeckling/phasesix-rulebook/published/gear_en.md

 Ranged weapons have the following additional properties:

 * **Capacity** describes how much ammunition the weapon can hold at the same time, e.g. the magazine size in modern weapons.
-* **Recoil compensation**: a recoil penalty is applied to a shot that is immediately followed by another shot in *the same* combat round.
-The recoil compensation is subtracted from this malus, so a weapon with high recoil compensation makes directly consecutive shots easier.
 * **Reload actions** indicates how many combat actions the character must invest to completely reload the weapon.
+{% if world_book.identifier != "tirakan" %}* **Recoil compensation**: a recoil penalty is applied to a shot that is immediately followed by another shot in *the same* combat round.
+The recoil compensation is subtracted from this malus, so a weapon with high recoil compensation makes directly consecutive shots easier.{% endif %}

+{% if world_book.identifier != "tirakan" %}
 #### Attack modes

 Weapons always have at least one attack mode.
 These are indicated in the weapon table with the weapons.
 If there is more than one attack mode, the character can select it each time the weapon is used without using an action to switch.
 The attack modes are (see [[chapter-combat|Combat]]):